-John Muir’s love of wild places, and his desire to protect them, led to the creation of the first national parks.
-Roger Bunyan has more..
+John Muir had a love of wild places and a desire to protect them, which ultimately led to the creation of the first national parks.
+As part of our ongoing History’s Heroes series, Roger Bunyan has his story…

 John Muir (1838-1914) was a Scottish-born American naturalist, mountaineer, explorer, farmer, writer and conservationist.

 At the age of 11 John’s family emigrated from their home in Dunbar, Scotland, to a Wisconsin farm in the United States.
 He had a strict religious upbringing and laboured long hours on their farmland.
 Aged 22, John entered the University of Wisconsin, partly because of his ability to make extraordinary practical inventions such as his ‘alarm bed’ that tipped out the occupant at a given hour.

 After university, while working in Indianapolis, John suffered an eye injury leaving him temporarily blind.
 Following weeks of recuperation, he resolved to spend time travelling, so walked 1,000 miles to the Gulf of Mexico.